rhacp/Music_Band_Organizer/README.md

 - users part of a band should be able to plan rehearsals;
 - rehearsals shuold have a band assigned, a starting date and time, a state (`DUE`, `DONE`) and a duration in hours;
+- Rehearsal can be public or private.
+Other users can see and attend to open rehearsals;

 ---